pkurto16/CS240StudyGuide/studyGuide.md

     - Answer: The `elem_bytes` parameter must be adjusted to match the size of the array element type being worked on to correctly navigate memory and manipulate the correct bytes.

-Lecture 12:

-### Summary of Lecture 12: Dynamic Memory Allocation
+# Summary of Lecture 12: Dynamic Memory Allocation

 #### Memory in C